-- 4.3.
-If you are having issues with course technology, contacting other sources of support (i.e., not me) is most likely to help.
-Please feel free to email me if you're unsure of where to go for help.
-All the software/platforms you are required to use are supported through York.
-Please see Computing for Students for more information on computing supports at York.
-You can also submit a request for IT help here. - 4.4.
-Religious accommodations.
+Students for more information on computing supports at York.
+You can also submit a request for IT help here.

+5. Religious accommodations.
 I have tried to build flexibility and extra time into all graded components so that students can balance various obligations and course work, but you are still entitled to religious accommodation where necessary.
 Please do not hesitate to ask for accommodations.
 See the "University Policies" section for more details.

-- 4.4.1.
+5.1.1.
 If religious observances interfere with your ability to complete term material, please discuss this with me.
 Extensions at York are not guaranteed for non in-class/timed components (none of our term assessments will be in-class/timed).
-However, I will be as accommodating as possible. - 5.
-Marks & Reviewing Material.
+However, I will be as accommodating as possible.

+6. Marks & Reviewing Material.
 Grades will be posted to eClass when they are available (as soon as possible).
 Do not email asking for your mark; these emails will not receive a reply.
 There will be opportunities to discuss how the assignment/test was marked; details will be posted to eClass.
-Please do not email asking about how questions were marked, follow the instructions on eClass for how to get more information. - Marks are not negotiable.
-Please see below if you believe there has been an error in your mark calculation. - 6.
-Re-marking of Assessments.
+Please do not email asking about how questions were marked, follow the instructions on eClass for how to get more information.

+Marks are not negotiable.
+Please see below if you believe there has been an error in your mark calculation.

+- 7. Re-marking of Assessments.
 If you believe a written answer on an assignment was marked incorrectly you must request re-marking within 1 week of the assignment mark or answer key being made available to you.
-Please pay attention to course announcements and instructions on eClass for instructions on how to submit your request. - 6.1.
-Re-marking can result in the mark being raised, confirmed, or lowered. - 6.2.
-Your re-marking request must include a written rationale providing academic grounds for the remarking.
+Please pay attention to course announcements and instructions on eClass for instructions on how to submit your request. - 7.1.
+Re-marking can result in the mark being raised, confirmed, or lowered. - 7.2.
+Your re-marking request must include a written rationale providing academic grounds for the re-marking.
 Requests for re-marking that do not include a rationale based on academic grounds will not receive a reply.
-Requests for re-marking that do not include a rationale based on academic grounds will not receive a reply. - 6.2.1.
+Requests for re-marking that do not include a rationale based on academic grounds will not receive a reply. - 7.2.1.
 Your rationale should show why you believe your original marker was factually wrong in attributing this grade.
 You must detail how your answer was factually right, providing a comparison of your answer to the answer key if provided, and note where the errors in marking occurred.
-Statements such as "this mark doesn't reflect how hard I studied" or "I really know the material well and I should have a better mark" do not show academic merit. - 6.2.2.
+Statements such as "this mark doesn't reflect how hard I studied" or "I really know the material well and I should have a better mark" do not show academic merit. - 7.2.2.
 You cannot compare your answers to other students' answers.
 Your answer must have merit ON ITS OWN.
-For instance, statements like "my friends gave a similar answer, and they got more marks" is not an acceptable reason for a re-marking. - 6.3.
+For instance, statements like "my friends gave a similar answer, and they got more marks" is not an acceptable reason for a re-marking. - 7.3.
 If your re-marking request is accepted, it may take some time for the re-marking to be completed.
-You may not hear about your re-marking until final grades are released. - 6.4.
+You may not hear about your re-marking until final grades are released. - 7.4.
 To be fair and consistent to the entire class, individual grades are not negotiable.
-There are no 'extra credit' assignments, individual grades are not "bumped", and course grades are not "curved". - 7.
-Email & Course Communication Policy. - 7.1.
-For course content you must use the Content Questions Forum on eClass, emails regarding course content may not be answered. - Other students may have the same question, and everyone can benefit from a classmate or instructor answering it in the forum.
-Most questions about course material are difficult to answer over email requiring a significant amount of time.
-To ensure the most efficient response to all concerns please use the forum for content questions.
-It's also unfair to clarify concepts for some students and not others.
-Answers given in a forum are available to everyone. - 7.2.
-There will be ample time to meet privately with me to address issues and discuss personal circumstances throughout the term.
-Designated one-on-one meeting times (and instructions on how to book a meeting) will be posted to eclass.
-You can email me to arrange meetings outside of these times - 7.3.
-Email is best used for personal questions/issues (i.e., to discuss your individual circumstances).
-Do not use the eClass messaging function to contact me (I will not respond).
-I can tell when you sent an email, and delays in my response will not count against deadlines. - 7.4.
-Harassing or abusive, and rude emails will not be tolerated.
-You will be reported to the department or Faculty or simply ignored, depending on severity.
+There are no 'extra credit' assignments, individual grades are not "bumped", and course grades are not "curved".